 You can also find a replica of the Mormon ferry, operational in Casper from 1847 to 1849.

 The object collection inside the museum's Interpretive Center will give you a glimpse of Casper’s initial 100 years.

 You can also learn about the history of the community via the available interactive videos.

 In early December, a historical reenactment at the site is undertaken by members of a living history group.

-The Fort Caspar Museum and Historic Site is listed in the National Register of Historic Places.
+The Fort Caspar Museum and Historic Site is listed on the National Register of Historic Places.

-Fishing, canoeing, kayaking, or stand-up paddleboarding—you can enjoy everything along the course of Casper's crowning jewel, North Platte River.
+Fishing, canoeing, kayaking, or stand-up paddleboarding—you can enjoy everything along the course of Casper's crown jewel, the North Platte River.